-- Authorization to be granted to the Board of Directors with a view to issuing equity warrants ("BSA"), warrants to subscribe for and/or purchase new and/or existing shares ("BSAANE") and/or redeemable warrants to subscribe for and/or purchase new and/or existing shares ("BSAAR") without preferential subscription rights to a specific category of persons, maximum par value of the capital increase, term of the authorization and exercise price. - Authorization to be granted to the Board of Directors to bring the Company bylaws into compliance with statutory and regulatory provisions. - Amendment to Article 9 paragraph 5 "Form and registration of shares - Identification of holders" of the Company's bylaws to bring it into compliance with provisions regarding the procedure for identifying shareholders. - Powers for formalities.
+- Authorization to be granted to the Board of Directors to increase the capital stock by issuing shares of common stock and/or securities giving access to the capital without preferential subscription rights to members of a company savings plan pursuant to Articles L. 3332-18 et seq. of the French Labor Code, term of authorization, maximum par value of the capital increase, issue price and power to grant bonus shares pursuant to Article L. 3332-21 of the French Labor Code. - Authorization to be granted to the Board of Directors with a view to issuing equity warrants ("BSA"), warrants to subscribe for and/or purchase new and/or existing shares ("BSAANE") and/or redeemable warrants to subscribe for and/or purchase new and/or existing shares ("BSAAR") without preferential subscription rights to a specific category of persons, maximum par value of the capital increase, term of the authorization and exercise price.